DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 # Course Container

-Feeling lazy?
+### Feeling lazy?
 We prepared a container with all the course's software:
   * [https://hub.docker.com/repository/docker/danysk/linux-didattica](https://hub.docker.com/repository/docker/danysk/linux-didattica)

 Follow the instructions at [https://github.com/DanySK/docker-linux-didattica](https://github.com/DanySK/docker-linux-didattica)

+### Feeling Windows-y?

+The container can be converted into a WSL2 Linux distribution.

 ---

 # Software in lab

-The PCs are equipped with the container
+The PCs are equipped with the WSL2 image

-1. Launch Docker
-1. Launch the script on the Desktop
+* There should be a link on the Desktop
+* Double-clicking it should pop up a zsh shell
-1. Wait for it to start
+  * Wait for the first terminal to show before starting others
-1. Close it, stop Docker
-1. Restart Docker
-1. Launch the X Server
-1. Now use the container freely
-1. Data is saved in your desktop in `DockerHome` (preserve the folder if you need)

-Note: data is not persisted automatically, at end of the session you need to copy it in your home folder

 ---